Edgar-Donk/frothy-brew/docs/yiq_colour_picker/combining_rgb_yiq.rst

     RGB and YIQ Combined

-Going along the same pathline as for hsv, we can now add the rgb colour system, then tie the two parts together.
-So in essence add 07entryscalemod to 03yiqspaceadded to make 04rgbandyiq, removing duplicate files and renaming sb_okay and its references in the yiq part.
+Going along the same pathline as for hsv, now add the rgb colour system, then tie the two parts together.
+So in essence add 07entryscalemod to 03yiqspaceadded to make 04rgbandyiq, removing duplicate files and renaming sb_okay and its references in the YIQ part.

 Check that the layout is correct, adjust the LabelFrame references and grid layout for opacity.
 Now add the function overlord, copied from 12rgbandhsv